KiruxaLight/Hash-Table/README.md

-# Hash-Table
+# Robin Hood hash table
-Robin Hood hash table
+In this repository you can find C++ implementation of open addressing hash table which uses Robin Hood optimization